Dr. John B. Duncan, Dean of the School of Business

 - Undergraduate GPA – While no specific GPA is required for admission, students who bring GPA’s above 3.0 overall, or in their major, from colleges with rigorous academic programs have demonstrated that they have the necessary skills for high academic performance.
 However, students whose professional experience or other evidence shows that they have matured since their undergraduate record will typically be accepted with lower GPA levels.
 Grades earned in graduate-level coursework completed at regionally accredited American colleges or universities or equivalent programs in other countries may also be considered.

 - Application essay.
-This essay on the application form describes the applicant’s interest in attending CSU’s Graduate Program, their plans for the future, and how the a graduate degree from CSU will help them achieve those goals.
+This essay on the application form describes the applicant’s interest in attending CSU’s MBA Program, their plans for the future, and how the MBA from CSU will help them achieve those goals.
 It will be evaluated both with respect to motivations and mastery of communication skills.
 A good essay should be between 300-500 words in length.

-- Interview - After a preliminary review of the application, the Admissions Committee may request an evaluative admission interview for some candidates.
-This interview with the Director of Graduate Business Programs and/or other members of the Admissions Committee may be conducted either in person or by telephone, and is by invitation only.
+- Interview – After a preliminary review of the application, the Admissions Committee may request an evaluative admission interview for some candidates.
+This interview with the MBA Program Director and/or other members of the Admissions Committee may be conducted either in person or by telephone, and is by invitation only.
 Applicants will be contacted by email or phone if an interview is suggested.
 The interview is optional, but is highly recommended for students invited to participate.
 The interview will evaluate an applicant’s level of maturity, interpersonal skills, career focus, and motivation.

 No single criterion will be decisive.
 Each item will be considered in relation to the applicant’s total qualifications.
 Although Charleston Southern University has preferred levels for such criteria as applicants’ undergraduate GPA and GMAT scores, each application is evaluated on an individual basis.